Updated May 19, 2023

 UTL_RAW.CAST_TO_RAW (Name)) HASH_KEY FROM Employee;

-Explanation: In the above example, MD5 function generated cryptographic hash value for Name column data which is VARCHAR2 data type.
+Explanation: In the above example, the MD5 function generated a cryptographic hash value for Name column data which is the VARCHAR2 data type.

 Oracle MD5 function on Date data type column

 SELECT DOJ, DBMS_OBFUSCATION_TOOLKIT.MD5 (input =>